About Barbara Gail Montero

 Dance as Embodied Aesthetics

 How should we understand the “kinesthetic appeal” of movement?
 Philosophers have traditionally confined the aesthetic realm to the visual and aural: beauty may be seen, but it can’t be felt.
-Montero aims, however, to provide a philosophical grounding for the kinesthetic experience and appeal of dance, as well as to investigate the relevance of such experiences for athletes.
+However, during her time at CBA, Montero aimed to provide a philosophical grounding for the kinesthetic experience and appeal of dance, and she investigated the relevance of such experiences for athletes.